 The District entered into an agreement with the Village of Pleak, Texas ("Village of Pleak") for a period beginning January 1, 2016, and ending December 31, 2016, for fire protection, fire suppression and rescue services to persons and commercial interests within boundaries of a portion of the District.
-The agreement was extended for a period beginning January 1, 2018, and ending December 31, 2017 ("2017 Term"), and again was extended for a period beginning January 1, 2018, and ending December 31, 2018 ("2018 Term").
+The agreement was extended for a period beginning January 1, 2017, and ending December 31, 2017 ("2017 Term"), and again was extended for a period beginning January 1, 2018, and ending December 31, 2018 ("2018 Term").
 The contract was renewed through December 31, 2019 and December 31, 2020.
+During the current fiscal year, the contract was renewed for a period beginning January 1, 2021, through December 31, 2021.
 Either party may terminate this agreement upon six months written notice to the other party, along with a copy of same to the Village of Pleak Volunteer Fire Department.
 The term of this agreement may be extended only upon the mutually signed agreement of both parties upon such terms and conditions as agreed to at that time.

-In the 2019 Term, the District paid the Village of Pleak \$255,000 for services with payments made in quarterly installments in January, April, July and October.
-In addition, the District paid \$29,267 for a note payment on a 2013 Pierce Pumper in January.
+In the 2021 Term, the District paid the Village of Pleak \$215,112 for services with payments made in quarterly installments in January, April, July and October.
+In addition, the District paid \$40,644 for a note payment on a 2013 Pierce Pumper in January.
 At the end of the term, any amounts not expensed by Village of Pleak will be returned to the District